Tutorials

 </datamodel>

-• The actual functionality of the world model is depicted in the graph below.
-When trying to navigate to a goal the location is first stored in the helper variable and from there the robot location is set to the goal location id.
-For the moment, in this file it is assumed that this operation always succeeds.
-When trying to pick an object, the requested object’s id is again stored in a helper variable.
+• When trying to pick up an object, the requested object’s id is stored in a helper variable.
 Afterwards, it is checked if the object’s location is the same as the robot’s location.
 It is recorded in the robot_holding variable that the robot now holds the object with a certain id.
 The location of the object is reset to -1 indicating that it is in the robot’s gripper.
 This procedure can succeed or be aborted.
-In case an object should be placed, it is checked if the robot is holding an object (by robot_holding != -1).
-In this case the location of the object is replaced with the robot’s location and robot_holding is set to -1 again because the gripper is empty now.
-This procedure can also be aborted if it does not succeed.

 An image of the world behavior of the fetch and carry example.